meltwater/mlabs-graphql/docs/README.md

 #### Arguments

 1. `options` (*object*):
-   Any additional options are passed directly to the [GraphQL Client].
+   Any additional options are passed directly to the [GraphQLClient].
     - `origin` (*string*): The GraphQL server [URL origin].
       Default: an empty string.
     - `path` (*string*): The GraphQL endpoint on the server.